-NCSD - 66.68% Woodlands - 16.66% SCWC (i.e. GSWC) - 8.33% RWC - 8.33%"
+NCSD - 66.68%, Woodlands - 16.66%, SCWC (i.e. GSWC) - 8.33%, Rural Water Company (i.e. GSWC) - 8.33%.

 The Judgment states: "The court approves the Stipulation, orders the Stipulating Parties only to comply with each and every term thereof, and incorporates the same herein as though set forth in full."
 Thus, the terms of the Stipulation as herein stated must be complied with in accordance with the order of the Court.